fwuensche/dotfiles/README.md

-# dotfiles
+## Clone these dotfiles into a new computer

-Simple dotfiles by a ruby developer clone your github repository
+clone your github repository

 ```